 Here you will find your

 Now create a host to monitor AWS in Checkmk.
 You can assign the host name as you wish.
-Important: Because AWS is not a service it has no IP-address or DNS name (access is granted by the special agent itself), so you need to set the IP address family to No IP.
+Important: Because AWS as a service has no IP address or DNS name (access is granted by the special agent itself), you need to set the IP address family to No IP.

 AWS cannot be queried through the regular Checkmk agent, so next set up the AWS special agent.
 To do so, under Setup > Agents > VM, Cloud, Container > Amazon Web Services (AWS) add a rule whose conditions apply only to the just-created AWS host.

 In the actual content of the rule, you will first find the information for the login.

 Here enter the 'Access key ID' for the newly-created AWS user

 Also choose here if you need a proxy to fetch the data and which global data you want to monitor,

 i.e., those that are independent of a region.